A 'person of interest' is being held in Oregon deaths of 4 women after governor revokes commutation

 Calhoun did not immediately respond to an email sent through the Snake River Correctional Institution’s inmate communication system, and a call to the most recent defense attorney listed in Calhoun's online court records was not immediately returned.

-The Multomah County District Attorney's office said in a statement Monday that investigators “have interviewed multiple people in connection with these cases” and that they have identified “at least one person of interest" that is linked to all four.
+The Multomah County District Attorney's office said in a statement Monday that investigators have identified “at least one person of interest” in the cases and have “interviewed multiple people” as part of the investigation.

-The commutation shaved about a year off of Calhoun’s sentence, who otherwise would have likely been released in the summer of 2022.
+The commutation shaved about a year off of Calhoun’s sentence, who otherwise likely would have been released in the summer of 2022, months before the women went missing.

+“I am absolutely horrified for the victims, their families, and all those who have experienced these losses,” Brown said in a statement emailed Tuesday to the AP.

-Multnomah County Senior Deputy District Attorney Todd Jackson wrote to Gov. Tina Kotek’s office late last month, asking that the commutation be lifted so Calhoun could be reimprisoned to serve the rest of his sentence.
+Multnomah County Senior Deputy District Attorney Todd Jackson wrote to Gov. Tina Kotek’s office late last month, asking that Calhoun's commutation be lifted so he could be reimprisoned to serve the rest of his sentence.

 “Since his release from custody pursuant to this commutation, Mr. Calhoun has been involved in criminal activity currently under investigation by Oregon law enforcement,” Jackson wrote in the June 30 letter.
 “In light of this, the Multnomah County District Attorney’s Office and Multnomah County Department of Community Justice recommends Mr. Calhoun’s commutation be revoked.”